 - Identify customer demographics and buying patterns.
 Analytical tools from CRM software help you to see your existing customers’ geographic distributions, age ranges, purchasing habits and other insights.

 - Recall past successes.
 List promotions or campaigns that have worked for your company in the past.
-Specifically, focus on the audiences that responded to the campaigns and how the campaigns influenced buying behavior.
+Specifically, focus on the audiences that responded to the campaigns and how the campaigns influence buying behavior.

 Step 3: Dig a Little Deeper